 Loans recorded in Stage 3 were included in the Action Plan based on results of AQR, which comprises measures aimed at rehabilitation of the borrowers, repayment at the expense of sale of collateral and foreclosure under the court decision.
-In accordance with the Plan, the Bank expects that the debt according to the agreed list of borrowers will be repaid during the five years.
+In accordance with the Plan, the Bank expects that debts according to the agreed list of borrowers will be repaid in five years.
 Under this Plan, the Bank provides to the regulator the Plan progress reports on a quarterly basis.

-Π NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECECEMBER 2022 (in millions of Kazakhstani tenge unless otherwise stated)

-(b) Analysis of movement in allowance for expected credit losses, continued
+(b) Analysis of movement in loss allowance for expected credit losses, continued